balaji-vbr/Advanced-Physical-Design-using-OpenLane-Sky130/README.md

 <img src = "https://github.com/balaji-vbr/Advanced-Physical-Design-using-OpenLane-Sky130/blob/main/Images/DAY%204/Screenshot%20(129).png" width = 700>

-After running floorplan and standard cell placement in OpenLANE we are ready to insert our clock tree for sequential elements in our design.
-Two of the main concerns with generation of the clock tree are:
+After running floorplan and standard cell placement in OpenLANE we are ready to insert our clock tree for sequential elements in our design. <br />
+To run Clock Tree Synthesis simply type "*run_cts*".

 <img src = "https://github.com/balaji-vbr/Advanced-Physical-Design-using-OpenLane-Sky130/blob/main/Images/DAY%204/Screenshot%20(130).png" width = 700>

+Now a new .def file is generated which contains information of our design after CTS is performed.
+To view this netlist we need to invoke the .def file with the Magic tool:

 <img src = "https://github.com/balaji-vbr/Advanced-Physical-Design-using-OpenLane-Sky130/blob/main/Images/DAY%204/Screenshot%20(131).png" width = 700>

+We can perform STA analysis from within OpenLANE by invoking OpenROAD.
+In OpenROAD the timing analysis is done by creating a .db database file.

 <img src = "https://github.com/balaji-vbr/Advanced-Physical-Design-using-OpenLane-Sky130/blob/main/Images/DAY%204/Screenshot%20(132).png" width = 700>

 <img src = "https://github.com/balaji-vbr/Advanced-Physical-Design-using-OpenLane-Sky130/blob/main/Images/DAY%204/Screenshot%20(133).png" width = 700>

+This database file is created from the post-cts LEF and DEF files.
+To generate the .db files within OpenROAD.

 <img src = "https://github.com/balaji-vbr/Advanced-Physical-Design-using-OpenLane-Sky130/blob/main/Images/DAY%204/Screenshot%20(136).png" width = 700>

 ## **DAY 5 : Final steps for RTL2GDS using tritonRoute and openSTA**

+After generating the clock tree network and also verifying the post STA analysis now routing can be done.
+Now to buid the Power Distibution Network (PDN) simply type "*generate_pdn*".
+This pdn will create a Power ring global to the entire core, Power straps to bring power into the center of the chip and create power rails for the standard cells

 ### **LAB:**

+Openlane uses triton route as main routing engine for the physical implementations of the design, which takes place in two stages "Global routing" and "Detailed routing"

 <img src = "https://github.com/balaji-vbr/Advanced-Physical-Design-using-OpenLane-Sky130/blob/main/Images/DAY%205/Screenshot%20(137).png" width = 700>

+To run routing in openlane simply type "*run_routing*" and wait this process takes some time to finish.

 <img src = "https://github.com/balaji-vbr/Advanced-Physical-Design-using-OpenLane-Sky130/blob/main/Images/DAY%205/Screenshot%20(138).png" width = 700>

 <img src = "https://github.com/balaji-vbr/Advanced-Physical-Design-using-OpenLane-Sky130/blob/main/Images/DAY%205/Screenshot%20(139).png" width = 700>

+Finally post routing interconnect parasitics can be extracted to perform post-route STA analysis.
+The parasitics are extracted into a SPEF file.
+The SPEF extractor is not included within OpenLANE as of now.

 <img src = "https://github.com/balaji-vbr/Advanced-Physical-Design-using-OpenLane-Sky130/blob/main/Images/DAY%205/Screenshot%20(140).png" width = 700>